svalinn/r2s-act/docs/README.rst

 This will automatically switch to `gh-pages`, pull the latest documentation source from `master`, rebuild, and push to Github.

-To rebuild documentation without updating Github, run `docs/rebuild.sh` in top level of the repo. (`make html` doesn't grab docstrings)
+To rebuild documentation without updating Github, run `make html` in top level of the repo.
+This can be re-run as errors.
+The created files can be deleted with `make clean`, but git will ignore the files regardless.

 A few other notes:

 - Some extensions for sphinx (numpydoc in particular) are used.
 These are stored in `docs/_sphinxext`
 - sphinx-apidoc grabs the docstrings from scripts in r2s/ and r2s/io/
+  - the `docs/rebuild.sh` script handles the calls to sphinx-apidoc
 - numpydoc is used, which enables docstring formatting with section headings
   - valid section headings are Parameters, Returns, Notes, See Also, Examples, References
   - For further guidance on the proper doc-string format, see: